 The trauma of the First World War hit Leeds hard but resulted in at least one positive legacy for the people of the city - the establishment of Chapel Allerton Hospital, originally run by the Ministry of Pensions to meet the needs of thousands of limbless service personnel who suffered grievous wounds in the trenches.

-Originally based in the stately mansion of Gledhow Grange, the hospital kept its original role under the National Health Service but began to expand and change from the 1950s onwards, when it opened up to other types of patients.
+Originally based in the stately mansion of Gledhow Grove, the hospital kept its original role under the National Health Service but began to expand and change from the 1950s onwards, when it opened up to other types of patients.